James V: Margaret's coup

 In 1524, Albany was finally removed from power in a coup d'état while he was in France.
 Margaret, with the help of James Hamilton, 1st Earl of Arran and his followers, brought James V from Stirling to Edinburgh.
-In August, Parliament declared the regency at an end, and the 12-year-old King James was prematurely 'erected' to full kingly powers.
-In November, Parliament formally recognised Margaret as the chief councillor to the king.
+In August, Parliament declared the regency at an end, and the 12-year-old King James was prematurely "erected" to full kingly powers.
+In November, Parliament formally recognised Margaret as the chief councillor to the King.
 Margaret's alliance with the Hamiltons inevitably alienated other noble houses.
-Henry VIII allowed the Earl of Angus (who Albany had banished) to return to Scotland in 1524, and he entered into an alliance with the Earl of Lennox, an enemy of Margaret and Arran.
+Henry VIII allowed the Earl of Angus (who Albany had banished) to return to Scotland in 1524, and he entered into an alliance with John Stewart, 3rd Earl of Lennox, an enemy of Margaret and Arran.
 When Angus arrived in Edinburgh with a large group of armed men, claiming his right to attend Parliament, Margaret ordered cannons to be fired on them from Edinburgh Castle.
 Parliament subsequently made Angus a Lord of the Articles and a member of the council of regency.

 Angus captivity

 A plan was agreed to end the feuding among these opposing groups by allowing each of them in turn to act as host to the young king.
-However, the plan fell apart in November 1525 when, at the end of his period of custody, Angus refused to surrender the king who, in effect, became a prisoner of the Red Douglases for the next two-and-a-half years.
-Angus again 'erected' James V to full kingly powers again, took him on justice ayres, and kept him under close supervision.
-He spoiled the king with various lavish gifts in an attempt to buy his favour and make the detention more tolerable, and when James showed signs of tiring of these gifts, Angus also introduced the adolescent king to the pleasures of the flesh with a succession of prostitutes.
+However, the plan fell apart in November 1525 when, at the end of his period of custody, Angus refused to surrender the King who, in effect, became a prisoner of the Red Douglases for the next two-and-a-half years.
+Angus again "erected" James V to full kingly powers, took him on justice ayres and kept him under close supervision.
+He spoiled the King with various lavish gifts in an attempt to buy his favour and make the detention more tolerable, and when James showed signs of tiring of these gifts, Angus also introduced the adolescent king to the pleasures of the flesh with a succession of prostitutes.

 Angus overreached himself, assuming the office of Lord Chancellor, and granting his followers almost every lucrative post available in the royal household.
 While James V clearly enjoyed some aspects of his captivity, he grew to hate his captor.
-Several attempts were made to free the young king—one by Walter Scott of Branxholme and Buccleuch, who ambushed the king's forces on 25 July 1526 at the Battle of Melrose and was routed off the field.
-Another attempt later that year, on 4 September at the Battle of Linlithgow Bridge, failed again to relieve the king from the clutches of Angus.
+Several attempts were made to free the young king—one by Walter Scott of Branxholme and Buccleuch, who ambushed the King's forces on 25 July 1526 at the Battle of Melrose and was routed off the field.
+Another attempt later that year, on 4 September at the Battle of Linlithgow Bridge, failed again to relieve the King from the clutches of Angus.
 In May 1528 James finally escaped from Angus's captivity when he fled from Edinburgh to Stirling in disguise.
 After meeting with his mother at Stirling, James V re-entered Edinburgh in July with a large army.
 Summoned for treason, Angus holed himself up in Tantallon Castle until an agreement was reached whereby he was allowed to go into exile in England after surrendering his castles.